 All significant projects, of all types, are required to have and follow Assurance Plans appropriate to their scale and risk.

 ICT-enabled state sector projects and programmes assessed as High Risk are required to prepare costed assurance plans.
 Contact [email protected]

-Gateway reviews are expected to be included in these assurance plans and programmes are normally required to have a Gateway Review (Gate 0: Strategic Assessment) as the Strategic Assessment nears completion.
-There is a 6-8 week lead time for contracts and logistics, so if you have not yet engaged with the Gateway Unit, get in touch early: firstname.lastname@example.org.
+Programmes and projects assessed as High Risk must include Gateway Reviews in their Assurance plans.
+They are normally required to have a review (Gate 0: Strategic Assessment) as the Strategic Assessment nears completion.
+There is a 6-8 week lead time for contracts and logistics, so if you have not yet engaged with the Gateway Unit, get in touch early: [email protected].